Eating wild-caught fish is one of the most beneficial foods that you can consume.

 Our bodies cannot make DHA and EPA, they are found almost exclusively in seafood.

 However, our bodies use omega-3s for many things, including moving our muscles and growing new cells.

 We’ll go over the main benefits of omega-3s below.

 Inflammation is your body's way of recovering from an injury or an illness.

 Inflammation is a normal process and is part of healing and recovery.
 However, sometimes, the body’s inflammatory response breaks down and becomes unbalanced.

-For those looking to support healthy inflammation levels in their body, omega-3s are a great option.
+For those looking to support healthy inflammation levels in their body, supplementing with omega-3s is a great option.